 Delta Music Museum

-The Delta Music Museum, in the city of Ferriday, offers exhibits on numerous notable rock and blues musicians with ties to the central Louisiana region, honoring them as Hall of Fame inductees.
-Artists profiled include Fats Domino, Percy Sledge, Aaron Neville, Irma Thomas, Conway Twitty, Leon “Pee Wee” Whitaker and former Louisiana Governor Jimmie Davis, and William Haney - who ran a famous juke joint called Haney's Big House on the chitlin' circuit during the 1950's until it sadly burned down in 1966.
+The Delta Music Museum offers exhibits on numerous notable rock and blues musicians with ties to the central Louisiana region, honoring them as Hall of Fame inductees.
+Artists profiled include Fats Domino, Percy Sledge, Aaron Neville, Irma Thomas, Conway Twitty, Leon “Pee Wee” Whitaker, former Louisiana Governor Jimmie Davis, and William Haney - who ran a famous juke joint called Haney's Big House on the chitlin' circuit during the 1950's until it sadly burned down in 1966.
 Many iconic entertainers came through Haney's Big House during its prime.

 Sharing the museum’s focus with the cousins’ story are exhibits interpreting the significant role the central Louisiana Mississippi River region played in the evolution of Southern blues and R&B, gospel and country.
 Visitors can view artifacts tied to notable names, multimedia exhibits of live performances, frequent live music demonstrations inside the museum and at the restored Arcade Theater Performing Arts Center next door.